woct0rdho/triton-windows/README.md

 * `torchao.autoquant` just works
     * You can install the prereleased wheel of torchao by `pip install --pre torchao --index-url https://download.pytorch.org/whl/nightly/cu124`.
 Choose cu121/cu124 according to your CUDA version
 * When I run Flux or CogVideoX in ComfyUI on Windows, it's almost as fast as on WSL on the same machine
-* Most tests passed, except some overflows because on Windows the C long has only 4 bytes
+* All unit tests passed
 * Only MSVC is supported, because it's much more stable than GCC and Clang when working with CUDA on Windows
 * Only Nvidia GPU is supported, help wanted to support other backends
     * For AMD GPU, you may try https://github.com/Repeerc/triton-amdgpu-windows